valu-digital/valu-github-tools/README.md

 ## Commenting

-Good comment does not explain what is being done, but why.
+Good comment does not explain what is being done, but why something is done.

 ```ts
 // weight divided by height squared